Crisis of the West

 Book

-If Then: How the Simulmatics Corporation Invented the Future.
+Jill Lepore: If Then.
+How the Simulmatics Corporation Invented the Future (2020)

 This is a fascinating book that sheds light on early attempts to predict the future using data-driven forecasts and models – long before big data and social media dominated our lives.
 Jill Lepore takes us on a journey through the history of the Simulmatics Corporation, which in the 1960s attempted to control society through data analysis – first from 5th Avenue in New York for commercial marketing, then in the 1960 election campaign for John F. Kennedy, and at one point even in the Vietnam War.
 Their story impressively shows how technological developments and early forms of data analysis influenced the political landscape and continue to change our understanding of democracy and power to this day.
 But it also shows where the limits of the technologisation of democracy lie.